-This conference will be a timely opportunity to discuss health and social care in Greater Manchester, and priorities for addressing key challenges including health inequalities and integration.
+This conference was a timely opportunity to discuss health and social care in Greater Manchester, and priorities for addressing key challenges including health inequalities and integration.

-The seminar will be a timely opportunity to assess progress and consider the next steps for devolution, with Greater Manchester’s health and social care strategy for the next five years expected shortly - which is due to set out how Greater Manchester will respond to the ambitions in the NHS Long Term Plan.
+The seminar was an opportunity to assess progress and consider the next steps for devolution, with Greater Manchester’s health and social care strategy for the next five years expected shortly - which is due to set out how Greater Manchester will respond to the ambitions in the NHS Long Term Plan.

-With investment in Manchester-based projects included in the second Life Sciences Sector Deal, delegates will discuss what this might mean for health services in Greater Manchester and economic development in the region.
+With investment in Manchester-based projects included in the second Life Sciences Sector Deal, delegates discussed what this might mean for health services in Greater Manchester and economic development in the region.

-It comes as the region’s mayor announces that Greater Manchester will be the first area in the country to publish data relating to waiting times for children and young people’s mental health services, in a drive to improve performance and transparency.
+It came as the region’s mayor announced that Greater Manchester will be the first area in the country to publish data relating to waiting times for children and young people’s mental health services, in a drive to improve performance and transparency.

-It takes place with the launch of the Big Alcohol Conversation, a new initiative exploring alcohol-related harm by gathering the views of people across the city region, following the announcement that harms associated with alcohol cost Greater Manchester’s public services £1.3bn a year.
+It also took place with the launch of the Big Alcohol Conversation, an initiative exploring alcohol-related harm by gathering the views of people across the city region, following the announcement that harms associated with alcohol cost Greater Manchester’s public services £1.3bn a year.

 Price: £95 PLUS VAT